 The mobile kitchens moved right along with the rest of the battalion.
 In the opinion of the men, the food was not very good because the damp air made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili – which they called “Iron Rations” that they carried in their backpacks and choked down.
 Water was scarce and men went days without shaving and many shaved their heads to keep cool.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-It was after these maneuvers that the members of the battalion were ordered to Camp Polk, Louisiana, where on the side of a hill, the soldiers learned they were being sent overseas for further training.
+It was after these maneuvers that the members of the battalion were ordered to Camp Polk instead of returning to Ft.
+Knox.
+On the side of a hill, the entire battalion learned that they were being sent overseas for further training.
 Their time in the regular army had been extended from one to six years.
-Men who were married or 29 years old or older, or whose enlistments in the National Guard were close to ending, were allowed to resign from federal service.
-Most of the remaining soldiers were given leave home to say their goodbyes.
+Men who were married with dependents, 29 years old or older, or whose enlistments in the National Guard were close to ending, were allowed to resign from federal service.
+Most of the remaining soldiers received furloughs home to say goodbye to their families and friends.
 When they returned to Camp Polk, they found themselves, once again, living in tents.
-During their time there, it rained a great deal and the men always seemed to be wet, so many went over a week without taking a shower.
+During the time there, it rained a great deal and the men always seemed to be wet.
+Men went over a week without taking a shower.

 The battalion went west over four different routes by train.
 One train carried the tankers while a second train following the first carried the company’s tanks.
 At the end of the train were a freight car and a passenger car that some of the tankers rode.
-When they arrived at San Francisco, California, where they were ferried, on the U.S.A.T.
+When they arrived in San Francisco, California, where they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals by the battalion’s medical detachment.
-Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date, while some men were simply replaced by men sent to the island as replacements.
+Those members of the battalion who were found to have treatable medical conditions remained behind on the island and were scheduled to rejoin the battalion at a later date, while some men were simply replaced by men sent to the island as replacements.